ga4gh/vrs/docs/source/terms_and_model.rst

 **Computational Definition**

-The count of discrete copies of a :ref:`Feature`, :ref:`MolecularVariation`, or other molecule within a genome.
+The count of discrete copies of a :ref:`MolecularVariation`, :ref:`Feature`, :ref:`SequenceExpression`, or a :ref:`CURIE` reference to any of these.

 **Information Model**